CodePay · Fintech Startup · 2025.07 — Now

 Small iterations, fast launch, aligned with expectations

-Principle 1: Make system state always visible
+Make system state always visible

 When people are moving fast, they fill in the gaps.
 An ambiguous system doesn’t pause anyone — it just gets interpreted, often wrong.
 Showing the right state at the right moment is the cheapest form of error prevention.